 Yields come in at low levels to further enhance quality.
 After manual harvest and partial destemming, the grapes ferment as naturally as possible.

 The Côteaux du Lyonnais, “Galet” red wine offers a real show stopper.
-It shows that wines made from Gamay can have real guts and breeding to deliver a terrific glassful of pleasure.
+This Gamay wine has real guts and breeding to deliver a terrific glassful of pleasure.
 Aromas of cherries and blackberries waft up with hints of newly plowed earth and smokiness.
 Pure red fruits and mouthwatering minerality open in the glass balanced by firm, but entirely elegant tannins.
 All in all, it is startlingly delicious, well made and reasonably priced.

 The other Clusel wines were terrific, too.
 Which raises a dilemma for travelers from outside Europe.
 You love the wines and would like to buy a case, but how can you take them home without spending a small fortune on either shipping or a fancy travel case for checked baggage?

 Sanchez offers the perfect solution as Patty Lurie demonstrates.
 She first individually wraps the bottles in reinforced, rigid cardboard holders.
 Then the holders go into a sturdy, rigid cardboard box.
 Packing tape closes the box and then comes the touch of magic.

 Lurie firmly wraps heavy twine around the box from stem to stern.
 Then, in a stroke that would make Rube Goldberg smile ear to ear, she creates a sturdy twine handle for easy toting.
 You then check in the box at the airport as luggage.